semperfitodd/azure_pub_sub_pattern/README.md

 The callable endpoint will route the JSON load to a workflow to determine the next step.
 The workflow has two happy paths, 0 and 1, the Logic App will route successful messages to Azure Service Bus Namespace A, configured with Topics A0 and A1.
 Unsuccessful messages will be routed to the Azure Event Grid.

 ### Data Queueing and Publishing
 Azure Service Bus will be configured with namespaces appropriate for business operations and topics appropriate for publishing distinct data.
-Assuming the successful paths from Application X to be 0 and 1, then the data from path 0 will be sent by the Logic App to Topic A0 and data from path 1 will be sent by the Logic App to Topic A1.
+The successful paths from Application X are 0 and 1.
+The data from path 0 will be sent by the Logic App to Topic A0 and data from path 1 will be sent by the Logic App to Topic A1.

 Azure Service Bus will be configured FIFO(First In First Out) message queuing in PeekLock mode.
-This requires the subscribing service to request the data, which will cause a consumption lock to be placed on the message, preventing other subscribers from retrieving the message.
+This causes a consumption lock to be placed on the message, preventing other subscribers from retrieving the message.
 This consumption lock remains in place until the subscribing service releases it, or the TryTimeout is exceeded (default 60 secs).

 A message that does not have the lock removed by the subscriber and exceeds the TryTimeout setting, will have its retry counter incremented by 1.
-If the retry counter exceeds the MaxRetries setting (default 10), the message will be routed to the DLQ (Dead Letter Queue), which is a built-in subqueue for all Azure Service Bus Queues and Topics with dead-lettering enabled.
+If the retry counter exceeds the MaxRetries setting (default 10), the message will be routed to the DLQ (Dead Letter Queue).
 This pattern has dead-lettering enabled by default.

 ### Data Subscriptions
 This pattern is defaulted with two subscribers, Application Y and Application Z. Each subscribing application will subscribe to their defined Azure Service Bus Topic and retrieve the published data.
 Upon completion of processing the data, the application will trigger the Service Bus Topic to remove the consumption lock.